 Lead in Drinking Water Grant

-Manitoba Environmental Industries Association (MEIA), with funding provided by the Manitoba government, is offering a Lead Mitigation Grant Program until March 31, 2024.
+Manitoba Environmental Industries Association (MEIA), with funding provided by the Manitoba government, is offering a Lead in Drinking Water Grant until March 31, 2025.
 The program offers schools and child care centres grant funding to test drinking water for lead and to address elevated lead test results.
 Click here to download the program details from this page.

 Background